progo/moary/README.rst

 Moary
 =====

-A work-in-progress effort to provide a local movie rating database or rather a diary for the CLI.
+An effort to provide a local movie rating database or rather a diary for the CLI environment.
 The workflow with the usable product follows:

 Workflow examples
 -----------------